aws/aws-fpga/SDAccel/README.md

 * Setup AWS IAM permissions for creating FPGA Images (CreateFpgaImage and DescribeFpgaImages).
 [EC2 API Permissions are described in more detail](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/ec2-api-permissions.html).
 It is highly recommended that you validate your AWS IAM permissions prior to proceeding with this quick start.
 By calling the [DescribeFpgaImages API](../hdk/docs/describe_fpga_images.md) you can check that your IAM permissions are correct.
 * [Setup AWS CLI and S3 Bucket](docs/Setup_AWS_CLI_and_S3_Bucket.md) to enable AFI creation.
 * Install optional [packages](packages.txt) required to run all examples.
 If you do not install these packages, some examples may not work properly.
 The setup scripts will warn you of any missing packages.
-* Additional dependancies may get flagged during the AWS SDAccel scripts as warnings or errors.
+* Additional dependencies may get flagged during the AWS SDAccel scripts as warnings or errors.

 <a name="gitsetenv"></a>
 ## Github and Environment Setup